Large Abdominal Hernias in Connecticut

 Large abdominal hernias can be repaired in one of two ways: laparoscopic or open surgery.
 The laparoscopic surgery is usually reserved for people who have had minimal prior abdominal surgery and have little scarring.
 It works best for small to medium sized hernias.
 However, for larger hernias, hernias that are recurrent, or in patients with many scars on their abdomen and multiple previous surgeries, the best and safest hernia repair is an open hernia repair.

 With an open hernia repair, the defect is fixed in the middle by bringing the muscles and fascia of the abdomen back together in the midline.
 The repair is reinforced by a synthetic or biologic mesh.
 It has been shown in many scientific studies that almost all hernia repairs should be reinforced with some kind of mesh to strengthen the healing process and decrease the risk of the hernia recurring.
-In addition, a plastic surgical procedure called a “component separation” is performed which takes the tension off of the hernia repair, which leads to improved healing and better outcomes.

 There are many different kinds of mesh that can be used for abdominal hernia repairs.
 There are many safe meshes that have been used on tens of thousands of patients over many years.
 Of course there have been some meshes that have been recalled over the years, just like many products in medicine and everyday life.
 Dr. Jandali only uses the safest meshes that have never been recalled.
 One of the risks of using a synthetic mesh is that adhesions (scarring) can form between the mesh and the bowels.
 Also, there is a low risk of infection when any synthetic mesh is used, especially when a patient has risk factors for infection like diabetes, immunosuppression, obesity, steroid use, or smoking.
 New biologic meshes are now available that are made out of porcine (pig) skin.
 These have been processed and sterilized so that they can be used safely in humans.
 The biologic porcine meshes have a lower risk of adhesion formation and a lower risk of infection.
 They are used in patients at higher risk for wound infection or skin breakdown.